Azure/azure-marketplace-management-extras/README.md

 This project is a starting point to monitor your Managed Application offer created in [Partner center](https://partner.microsoft.com/), assuming that you have already created your offer.
 Use the guidance below.

+> :warning: **Please make sure you deploy the Notification Endpoint before you publish your managed app offer.
+Otherwise, you will need to republish the offer again with configuration of the Notification Endpoint URL.**

 ### Prerequisites

 The deployment of the azure function requires a series of actions to set up the environment, including the creation of a Marketplace [Managed Application service principal](https://learn.microsoft.com/en-gb/partner-center/marketplace/plan-azure-app-managed-app#choose-who-can-manage-the-application), an Azure service principal, configuring the necessary GitHub secrets and varibles, and deploying the code.

-> :warning: **please make sure you deploy the Notification Endpoint before you publish your managed app offer.
-Otherwise, you will need to republish the offer again with configuration of the Notification Endpoint URL.**

 ### Create the Azure Service Principal